Is your on-page content accessible?

-It can be easy to go over the top and write impressive-sounding copy.
-But if your audience will struggle to read it, even beautifully written content doesn’t help your end goal.
-Here are my top tips for creating accessible content that anyone can read and enjoy.
+But accessible content doesn’t necessarily mean verbose paragraphs of flowery language.
+It’s actually quite easy to go over the top and write impressive-sounding copy, but if your audience struggles to read it, even beautifully written, organic content won’t help your end goal.

 Remember who you’re writing for

-Obviously, you should use your best judgement.
-If you’re writing for a client with readers who are likely to understand more complex language, feel free to break out your complex sentences and semicolons.
-If you’re writing for a technical client and you’re pretty sure the people who use their site will understand the trade jargon, then feel free to use it.
-But otherwise, use the US Navy’s famous KISS slogan: Keep it simple, stupid.
+Obviously, you should use your best judgement when creating accessible content.
+If you’re writing for a client with readers who are likely to understand more complex language, feel free to break out your lengthier sentences and semicolons.

 Keep it simple